naturalis/role_treebase/README.md

 ## Overview

-This puppet module creates the necessary configuration to deploy the Treebase java application.
+This puppet module deploys the Treebase java application (excluding the databse) and creates the necessary configuration to run the application.

 ## Module Description